microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/adaptive-dialog/09.integrating-composer-dialogs/README.md

     - Navigate to the folder on your local machine where your composer bot is.
     - Locate and copy over contents of `composerBot` folder.
 9. Add the composer dialog to your RootDialog.
+10. If your composer dialog uses LUIS in any of its recognizers, set up the necessary [LUIS configuration](#luis-configuration)

 ## Prerequisites